DavisPL/cargo-sherlock/README.md

 # Cargo-Sherlock 🕵️
 `Cargo-Sherlock` is a Python-based tool designed to enhance the security of Rust projects by leveraging different metadata information about Rust crates.
 It is an automated reasoning tool that attempts to determine the safety of Rust crates by modeling trust.

+⚠️ Cargo Sherlock is under active development.
+Some features may not work on all crates!

 ## Installation

-1. Clone this repository and the cargo-scan submodule.
+1. Clone this repository and the [cargo-scan](https://github.com/PLSysSec/cargo-scan) submodule.
 2. Run `rustup update` to ensure you have the latest version of Rust (or install it via the [official website]((https://www.rust-lang.org/tools/install))).
 3. Run `make` to create a Python virtual environment, install all Python dependencies, and build cargo-scan.
 4. Generate a GitHub personal access token.
 Go to the [token page](https://github.com/settings/tokens/new) and select Generate new token (classic).
 Then, name your token, select an expiration date, and grant the token at least the `public_repo` scope by checking the box.
 Finally, create and copy your token, pasting it into the file `helpers/token.txt`.